ASlated/gosui/README.md

 - text - Determines whether or not to display text.
 - scale - The scale of the entire slider.
 Warning!
 Scaling up may require modifying the length, otherwise the text may get crowded.
 - label - A label for your slider.
 Appears on the top-left corner.
+- percentage - Puts a percentage sign (%) to the right of the displayed value.

 ## Development